 This award (which was formerly known as the non-performer category) honors songwriters, producers, disc jockeys, record executives, journalists and other industry professionals who have had a major influence on rock & roll.

-Rock and Roll Hall of Fame Award for Musical Excellence
+Rock & Roll Hall of Fame Award for Musical Excellence

 This award honors performers, songwriters and producers who have changed the course of music history.
 These artists have dedicated their lives to creating influential, important music infused with originality, and have achieved a level of timeless distinction.